usegraffy/graffy/Readme.md

 Gru is an HTTP-based API technology inspired by GraphQL and Falcor.
 Like them, Gru clients specify exact data requirements - this allows servers to evolve the schema without fear of breaking clients.

 Unlike GraphQL and Falcor, Gru is built with live queries and efficient caching as a first-order concern.
-It also creates APIs that follow familiar REST patterns and semantics.
+It also creates APIs that follow familiar REST semantics.

 ### Conceptual Model